xsolla/pay-station-sdk/README.md

 ## Credit card integration guide

-> A working example can be found [here](./examples/credit-card)
+> A working example can be found [here](./examples/credit-card).
-> N.B.
-3DS flow doesn't work with sandbox environment, but sandbox mode is suitable for testing flow with test cards without 3DS.
+> Note: 3The 3-D Secure flow doesn't work in a sandbox environment.

 Integration flow:

 1. Add the SDK library to your project.
-You can use an npm-package or CDN link.
+You can use an npm package or CDN link.
 1. Access the `headlessCheckout` object that contains the Pay Station initialization logic.
 1. Add the `<psdk-legal>` component to the HTML markup to provide links to legal documents.
 1. Add the `<psdk-finance-details>` component to the HTML markup to show purchase details.
-   - The financial details component will be updated with transaction details once the payment is completed.
+   - The financial details component are updated with transaction details once the payment is completed.
 1. Initialize the SDK with your environment parameters.
 1. Set the access token for the initialized SDK.
-1. Initialize the payment form with the Credit Card payment method ID and return URL (important for 3ds transactions).
+1. Initialize the payment form with the Credit Card payment method ID and return URL (necessary for 3-D Secure transactions).
-   - The return URL is used to redirect the user once payment is completed on 3ds’s side.
+   - The return URL redirects the user once payment is completed on the 3-D Secure’s side.
-   - `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
+   - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
 1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps.
-   - Next action with the `show_fields` type informs means that form needs to render extra fields, e.g. for Brazilian credit cards.
-Partner must remove previously added fields and render new fields for this step.
+   - The Next action with the `show_fields` type means that the form needs to render extra fields, e.g., for Brazilian credit cards.
+A partner must remove previously added fields and render new fields for this step.
-   - Next action with the `redirect` type means that form will be redirected to complete payment according **3DS 1.0** secure procedure.
-The correct return url must be provided to return from 3DS verification flow when it completed.
+   - The Next action with the `redirect` type means the form is redirected to complete payment according to the **3DS 1.0** secure procedure.
+The correct return URL must be provided to return from the 3-D Secure verification flow when it is completed.
-   - Next action with the `3DS` type means user card must be checked according **3DS 2.0** procedure.
-Partner will manage opening 3DS window by himself.
+   - The Next action with the `3DS` type means the user card must be checked according to the **3DS 2.0** procedure.
+The partner is responsible for opening a 3-D Secure window.
 1. Add the form fields component to the HTML markup.
    - Use the form object that was returned by `headlessCheckout.form.init` method to get form fields.
    - Use fields with the `isMandatory` flag to get required fields only.
    - Use the `<psdk-text>` component to render form fields if required.
-For field named `card_number` you must use `<psdk-card-number>` component.
+For a field named `card_number` you must use the `<psdk-card-number>` component.
 1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
 1. Add the `<psdk-status>` component to the HTML markup to see the payment status.
 1. Create a `return` page.
-1. Add to it `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to show payment status.
+1. Add the `<psdk-finance-details>`, `<psdk-status>` and `<psdk-legal>` components to the created `return` page to show a payment status.
-1. Initialize `headlessCheckout.init` to init library and after that set accessToken at `headlessCheckout.setToken`
+1. Initialize `headlessCheckout.init` to initialization library and set accessToken at `headlessCheckout.setToken`.